pablop16n/web-docs-scorer/README.md

 | 0 | <0.3 | <0.4 |

-Note that not only the relative values are adapted (_punctuation_score_, _bad_chars_score_, _numbers_score_): some absolute values do also  need to be more flexible depending on the language.
-For example, punctuation ratios are used to adapt the values of _big_segments_score_, _largest_segments_score_ and what we called 'short segments' (the length threshold used to ignore short segments when computing some of the scores).
+Note that not only the relative values are adapted (_punctuation_score_, _singular_chars_score_, _numbers_score_): some absolute values do also  need to be more flexible depending on the language.
+For example, punctuation ratios are used to adapt the values of _long_segments_score_, _largest_segments_score_ and what we called 'short segments' (the length threshold used to ignore short segments when computing some of the scores).
 For example, in Spanish we use 1000 alphabetic characters as a threshold for _largest_segments_score_,  with a median of 2.4 in punctuation characters.
 However, in Japanese, with a median of 6.5, 369 characters are enough, according to the inverse cross-multiplication:

 `2.4 * 1000 / 6.5`

 The inverse cross-multiplication is used because the relationship between punctuation and alphabetic characters is inversely proportional.
 A language that normally uses less alphabetic characters than other will have a bigger ratio of punctuation.
 For example, in our test sample, German has a punctuation ratio of 2.8, this means that every punctuation mark usually needs 36 alphabetic characters (100/2.8 ≈ 36).
 In Chinese we found a ratio of 9.9, 10 alphabetic characters are thus needed every 10 alphabetic characters.
-We use the punctuation as a point of reference to extract the average alphabetic characters of the language, so we can obtain the conversion of what we called big or very big segments.
+We use the punctuation as a point of reference to extract the average alphabetic characters of the language, so we can obtain the conversion of what we called long or superlong segments.

 In case the analysed language is not present in `language_adaptation/medians_language.csv`, we use the average ratio of the other languages in the csv.